GCOM7140/group-project/README.md

 ### Status Check
-A 1-2 page memo outlining one or two potential ideas for your Instagram campaign, and preliminary analyses (based on secondary and primary data) that could serve as the foundation for your proposed path(s) forward.
+A 1-2 page memo outlining one or two potential ideas for your Instagram campaign and preliminary analyses (based on secondary and primary data) that could serve as the foundation for your proposed path(s) forward.
 This memo should offer a high-level description of how you plan to create a data-informed Instagram campaign.
 What month or 30-day period in the June 2022 to May 2023